 First, O.C.G.A.
-42-8-100(g)(1) provides that the chief judge of any court within the county, with the approval of the governing authority of that county is…authorized to enter into written contracts with [private] corporations…to provide probation supervision… Neither Sentinel or the Chief Judge obtained approval of the governing authorities of Columbia or Richmond County Georgia.
+42-8-100(g)(1) provides that the chief judge of any court within the county, with the approval of the governing authority of that county, is…authorized to enter into written contracts with [private] corporations…to provide probation supervision… Neither Sentinel nor the Chief Judge obtained approval from the governing authorities of Columbia or Richmond County Georgia.
 That made the original contract illegal and the probation supervision by Sentinel in violation of State law.
 Further, the Contract was never properly renewed as required by the Statute.

-Third, Sentinel may have to give back the money it has illegally collect from probationers it supervised.
+Third, Sentinel may have to give back the money it has illegally collected from probationers it supervised.